Prestbury, Cheshire: Transport

-The village is a natural traffic hub because of the lay of the land.

-The road from Macclesfield to Altrincham (A538) carries traffic between Macclesfield and Wilmslow through the centre of the village.
-The Macclesfield to Hazel Grove road (A523), built in 1810, goes through the parish in a north–south direction, passing to the east of the village.

-Bus routes 19 and 19X operate between Prestbury and Macclesfield

 Prestbury railway station is located a few minutes walk from the village centre.
 It is served by Northern Trains services between Manchester Piccadilly, Macclesfield and Stoke-on-Trent.
 It was opened on 24 November 1845 and was refurbished in 1986.
 The south entrance arch to Prestbury Railway Tunnel is grade II listed.

+The village is a natural traffic hub because of the lay of the land.
+The road from Macclesfield to Altrincham (A538) carries traffic between Macclesfield and Wilmslow through the centre of the village.
+The Macclesfield to Hazel Grove road (A523), built in 1810, goes through the parish in a north–south direction, passing to the east of the village.

+D&G Bus operate services between Prestbury and Macclesfield.

 Notable people

 Numerous stars of sport and entertainment have lived in Prestbury for various lengths of time, including: